costajao/costajao/README.md

 ### Hi there 👋

+I'm João Victor, an enthusiastic big data engineer using Python and Spark, with a passion for Business Inteligence.
+My workflow revolves around agile methodologies, and I have experience as a Scrum Master in some projects.

 - 🔭 I’m currently working on Python Developer and Data Engineer
 - 🌱 I’m currently learning Cloud Computing
 - 🤔 I’m looking for help with ML projects and Cloud Computing